Guide to estate planning

-- Naming an executor of your estate or trustee
+- Naming an executor of your estate or a trustee for minor beneficiaries.

-- Appointing power of attorney, or someone to conduct your affairs if you are unable to do so
+- Appointing power of attorney, or someone to conduct your affairs if you’re unable to do so.

 How do I start estate planning?

 The estate planning process can be broken down into a few simple steps:

 - Take stock of your assets.
 Create a list of all your personal assets, as well as other assets that form your estate, such as trusts, stocks or life insurance.

 - Identify risks.
 Identify any potential risks you want to plan around before and after your death, such as divorce, mental incapacity or your early death.

 - Create a plan.
-Work with your lawyer, accountant and/or financial planner to work out an estate plan that is tailored to your needs and incorporates all your assets.
+Work with your lawyer, accountant or financial planner to work out an estate plan that is tailored to your needs and incorporates all your assets.